-- Off-Sequence/schedule will complete with a momentary activation of FS1 or FS2. - Squeeze-Sequence/schedule requires continuous activation of FS1 or FS2 until the squeeze sequence is complete, otherwise the sequence will terminate. - Sqz. + Weld-Welding sequence requires continuous activation of FS1 or FS2 until the weld sequence is complete, otherwise the sequence will terminate. - Wait-Here-Welding sequence requires continuous activation of FS1 or FS2 until the weld sequence is complete, otherwise the sequence will temporarily pause (retraction will occur).
-This setting requires the active schedule's 'Cycle Mode' to also be set to 'Wait-Here'.
+- Off-Sequence/schedule will complete with a momentary activation of FS1 or FS2. - Squeeze-Sequence/schedule requires continuous activation of FS1 or FS2 until the squeeze sequence is complete, otherwise the sequence will terminate. - Sqz. + Weld-Welding sequence requires continuous activation of FS1 or FS2 until the weld sequence is complete, otherwise the sequence will terminate. - Wait-Here-Sequence/schedule will complete with a momentary activation of FS1 or FS2 unless the active schedule's 'Cycle Mode' is also set to 'Wait-Here'.
+Refer to 'Cycle Mode' parameter for more information.